Biprajit09/Power-BI-project/README.md

 ## 🖼️ **Dashboard Preview**

-Below is a snapshot of the Power BI dashboard, capturing all the visual elements:
+Below is a snapshot of the Power BI dashboard:

 ![Dashboard Overview](./Screenshot/dashboard.png)

+## 🔍 **Key Insights**

-### 1. **Top 10 Product Categories**
+- **Top 10 Product Categories**: Displays the highest-performing product categories by sales.
-   - Visualizing the top-performing product categories.
+- **Bottom 18 Product Categories**: Shows the least-performing product categories.

-### 2. **Bottom 18 Product Categories**
-   - Provides insights into the least popular categories.

-### 3. **Active Sellers Over the Year**
-   - Trends of seller activity throughout the year.
+- **Active Sellers Over the Year**: Visualizes the trend of active sellers over the year.

-### 4. **Active Sellers by City**
+- **Active Sellers by City**: A breakdown of active sellers across different cities.
-   - Breakdown of where sellers are most active geographically.

-### 5. **Most Common Payment Methods**
-   - Overview of the preferred payment methods used by customers.
+- **Most Common Payment Methods**: Highlights the payment methods most frequently used by customers.

-### 6. **Review Distribution**
-   - Analyzing customer feedback and satisfaction through review ratings.
+- **Review Distribution**: Shows the distribution of customer reviews across different products.

+## 🔑 **Key Features**

+- **Bookmarks**: Used for navigating between different views of the dashboard, allowing for a cleaner user interface and focused storytelling.
+- **Drillthrough Buttons**: Provide detailed insights into specific product categories and seller activities by allowing users to explore individual items in more depth.
+- **DAX Measures**: Custom DAX calculations are used to compute key metrics such as total sales, average ratings, and seller activity, ensuring accurate and dynamic reporting.

 ## 📂 **Project Files**
-- `Ecommerce_Analytics.pbix`: The Power BI project file containing all the visualizations and insights.
-- `screenshots/`: Folder containing the dashboard screenshot.
+- `screenshot/`: Folder containing the dashboard screenshot.

-## 🚀 **Key Features**
-- **Interactive Visuals**: Slicers and filters for dynamic data exploration.
-- **Custom Measures**: Calculations such as total sales, active sellers, and review averages.
-- **Visual Optimization**: Use of Power BI's built-in visuals to create meaningful insights.